OksiMosenko/practicalmachinelearning-1/index.md

 Cleaning of the data was performed in three ways:

 * where most of the measurements were $NA$s the variable was removed
-* names dates and indexes are not relevant to the prediction were removed
+* names dates and indexes are not relevant to the prediction so were removed
 * one outlier was removed.

-The outlier contained values well outside the range of the rest of the valuse could have been a miss read by the sensors or perhaps a dropped equipment.
+There was one outlier value, well outside the range of the rest of the values,  which could have been caused by a miss read on the sensors or perhaps dropped equipment.

-all of the variables are useful for our model.
+Not all of the variables are useful for our model.
+It turns out some variables contained mainly NA values which were removed below.

 ```r
 library(plyr)